 If you’re aiming to appear in JEE this year, then you must start your preparations soon.
-As per the recently released notification, the exam convener authorities CBSE & IIT Kanpur have released the official dates for Mains & Advanced respective
+As per the recently released notification, the exam convener authorities NTA has released the JEE Main 2020 Schedule.

 It is a hard-fact that IIT JEE is toughest amongst all the Engineering Exams in India.
 Candidates need to prove their ability and knowledge for all the three subjects – IIT JEE Physics, Mathematics & Chemistry.